 -

-Continue reading →: London Calling: The soundtrack to social collapse (then and now)December 1979.
+Continue reading →: Why London Calling was the soundtrack to social collapse (then and now)December 1979.
 Margaret Thatcher had been in power for seven months, and Britain was already unrecognisable.
 The “Iron Lady” wasn’t wasting time, she was systematically dismantling the social contract that had held the country together since World War II.
 Unemployment was climbing toward three million.
 The coal mines were marked for closure.
 Council housing was…

 -